cppccn/cppccn.github.io/_posts/2022-04-07-lazy-or-not-lazy.md

 Going through the library, I found one thing, the heart of the lib.
 The [Once](https://doc.rust-lang.org/stable/std/sync/struct.Once.html) object.
-The Once is a way to ensure you'll pass once, and only once, if a function.
+The Once is a way to ensure you'll pass once, and only once, in a function.
 It's a mega powerful feature of rust.
 Even if the function you want to execute is touched by a weird randomization, nondeterministic waits inside, with multiple calls in parallel threading context, it will be executed _ONCE_.